International contract security requirements

 - Control of Secret Material in an International Command (COSMIC) Top SecretFootnote 1

-For contracts requiring access to NATO Restricted information and assets, contact Public Services and Procurement Canada's Contract Security Program by sending an email to tpsgc.dgsssiprojetintl-dobissintlproject.pwgsc@tpsgc-pwgsc.gc.ca.
+For contracts requiring access to NATO restricted information and assets, contact the CSP by sending an email: tpsgc.dgsssiprojetintl-dobissintlproject.pwgsc@tpsgc-pwgsc.gc.ca.

-How organizations get a North Atlantic Treaty Organization clearance
+How organizations get a North Atlantic Treaty Organization facility security clearance

-- learn how to obtain security screening for your organization
+- If your organization does not have a NATO FSC clearance, learn how to obtain security screening for your organization

-Once your organization is granted a NATO facility security clearance, you need to request NATO personnel security clearances for employees to gain access to NATO information and assets.
+Once your organization is granted a NATO FSC, you need to request NATO personnel security clearances for employees to gain access to NATO classified information and assets.

 - citizens of Canada or permanent residents